veres-one/docs.veres.one/docs/network/governance.md

 All technologies have a socio-political aspect which, if ignored, can have negative repercussions on the Network and society.
-With this in mind, the governance around the Veres One Network is designed to carefully balance the needs of all participants while ensuring the long-term viability of the network for decades to come.
+With this in mind, the governance around the Veres One Network is designed to carefully balance the needs of all participants while ensuring the long-term viability of the Network for decades to come.

 There are three critical communities when it comes to governance on the Veres One